EternalMath: A Living Benchmark of Frontier Mathematics that Evolves with Human Discovery: Cost Analysis and Scalability

 \section{Cost Analysis and Scalability}

-In this appendix, we analyze the cost structure and scalability of EternalMath, with particular emphasis on LLM API usage as the primary explicit cost driver.
-We highlight relative cost structures and human labor requirements compared to expert-curated benchmarks.
+In this appendix, we detail the cost structure and scalability of EternalMath.
+The dominant expense arises from invoking the LLMs' APIs as the primary explicit cost driver, while human effort is restricted to lightweight, sampling-based audits.
+Consequently, the human labor required per validated problem instance is markedly lower than for expert-curated benchmarks, which in turn supports the periodic regeneration and long-term, sustainable maintenance of the benchmark.